alioth43/BIO-Solutions-/README.md

 # BIO-Solutions-
 Some of my own solutions to British Informatics Olympiad problems in C++.

+N.B.
-Not all of them are done/completed.
-There will probably be many possible efficiency improvements too.
+1. Not all of them are done/completed.

-Work in progress.
+2. There are many possible efficiency improvements.

 | **Year** | **Q1** | **Q2** | **Q3** |
 |----------|--------|--------|--------|